 I spent the next five years writing a magnificent wish list of what the ideal school would be.
 I began to see it take shape.
 I could envision the rooms, the teachers, the children, the families, the services and it grew larger and stronger inside of me.
 I spent five years creating a multi-dimensional approach that included: Academics, Speech Therapy, Occupational Therapy, English/Spanish/Sign Language, Music, Art, Athletics, Independent Living Skills, Social Skills, and a beautiful blend of both Eastern and Western medicine.
 I wrote the applications to the state to become a school as well as the application for the non-profit status thereby obtaining the 501(c)3 status.
 I longed for a location to simply open the doors.
 I knocked on church doors, day care centers, strip malls and warehouses.
 I was met with closed doors and zoning requirements.
 One day, at the urging of my husband I approached Oxbridge Academy.
 They already had 40 other prospects asking for the same classrooms as me.
 After almost a year…they called.
 My school was selected, through tears and joy, I asked: “Why me?” …I was told “It is the passion in your eyes”.
 Wahoo…here we go!

 On September 6th, 2015, we opened the doors to our first year at Mountaineer’s School of Autism.
 With 5 very special students and their very brave parents we began our journey.
-By June we ended the year with 12 and this year on September 6th we began with 18 students!
-We are overjoyed at the growth in just one year.
+By June we ended the year with 12 and the next year we began with 18 students!
+We are overjoyed at the growth.
+In 2017 we moved to our current location with thousands more square feet to grow and two amazing playgrounds.
+Grow we did!!
+Now, over 70 families call Mountaineers their home.
+Complimented by Mountaineer's Academy, founded to educated the siblings and making education more accessible for the entire family.
+In addition we added Mountaineer's Therapeutic Center and The Climb ABA to augment the program with Speech Therapy, Occupational Therapy and Applied Behavioral Analysis (ABA) Therapy.

-On the upside, the school is debt free and my 18 years working as a Registered Nurse savings in my 401K is dissolved.
-I couldn’t think of a better way to spend it!
+On the upside, the school is debt free and my 25 years working as a Registered Nurse savings in my 401K is dissolved.
+However, I couldn’t think of a better way to spend it!
 Here is why you may have read this far…

 I NEED YOU!
 I need you to see that investing in our students in an investment in your community.
 Investing in our students allows you to see your investment grow locally.
 Well educated, independent children with disabilities become employable and cooperative members of society tomorrow.
 By making a tax-deductible donation today you are dramatically and permanently changing a life…with your gesture.